jakob-nogler/CILly-Geese/README.md

 # Installation

 Before running the project, please make sure that python 3.9 and are installed on your machine.
-To install the required packages, please run 'python -m pip install -r requirements.txt'
+To install the required packages, please run `python -m pip install -r requirements.txt`

 # Quick start